-- Polenergia Group Code of Ethics; - Polenergia Group's Anti-Corruption Policy;
+- Polenergia Group Code of Ethics;

+- Polenergia Group's Anti-Corruption Policy;

-• Whistleblowing Procedure covering the entire Polenergia Group.
-Furthermore, Polenergia S.A. and Polenergia Fotowoltaika S.A. have adopted the Procedure for receiving and handling internal reports referred to in the Whistleblower Protection Act at Polenergia S.A. and the Procedure for receiving and handling internal reports referred to in the Whistleblower Protection Act at Polenergia S.A. and the Procedure for receiving and handling internal reports referred to in the Whistleblower Protection Act at Polenergia Fotowoltaika S.A.
+- Whistleblowing Procedure covering the entire Polenergia Group.
+Furthermore, Polenergia S.A. and Polenergia Fotowoltaika S.A. have adopted the Procedure for receiving and handling internal reports referred to in the Whistleblower Protection Act at Polenergia S.A. and the Procedure for receiving and handling internal reports referred to in the Whistleblower Protection Act at Polenergia Fotowoltaika S.A.

-The above-mentioned documents are described in sections S1 and G1 of this report.
+The above-mentioned documents are described in sections SI and GI of this report.

 The Code of Ethics underscores dialogue and cooperation with local communities.
-The Polenergia Group cares about the well-being of local communities, understands their needs and supports their initiatives aligned with the Group's values.
+The Polenergia Group cares about the wellbeing of local communities, understands their needs and supports their initiatives aligned with the Group's values.
 The Code of Ethics emphasizes that a key aspect of Polenergia Group's activities is a deep commitment to its surroundings, fostering the development of local communities, promoting social inclusion, building trust, and maintaining ongoing dialogue-not only during the development and construction phases but also throughout the operational life cycle of its facilities.